|

 5. Battery management

-6. Regular updates and software maintenance
+6. Software updates and maintenance

 7. Repairing defects